SanicTK2/iidxguide/docs/z_fc.md

 ## Introduction

-A dump of customize options for full combo animation.
+List of customization options for full combo animation.

 All resources obtained from the official website only.
 Please do not request high resolution images.